hoeck/typesafe-query-builder/README.md

 Build a custom where condition using SQL snippets build out of tagged templates.

 Each tagged template may contain a single optional columns and a single optional parameter key to keep the used columns and the query parameter names type safe.
-Parameters values are always `any` atm, typing them is a TODO.

 For example, use a column and a parameter key for a `>`-condition: